LukaszKontowski/ticketBookingApp/README.md

 3) Get all App's sourcecode from my github.
 You might do it in your command line:
 git clone https://github.com/LukaszKontowski/ticketBookingApp.git

-4) In command line (terminal) change directory into ticket booking app's root directory:
+4) In command line (terminal) change directory into ticket booking app's root directory and switch to dev:
 cd ./ticketbookingapp
+git checkout dev

 5) Make sure you can execute and execute run.sh script that would build and run this app for you:
 chmod 777 run.sh